LukeMS/keltor/rst/index.rst

 *Not all the information here should be known to the players at the start of the game.*

 There are a variety of tribes spread across the world.
-In the Middle Lands, these tribes are not part of any kingdom and hence owe no allegiance to any noble or House of the Middle Lands.
+In the `Middle Lands`_, these tribes are not part of any kingdom and hence owe no allegiance to any noble or House of the `Middle Lands`_.
 While the majority are nomadic, not all are.
 Thinking of them as primitive would be inaccurate.
 To be sure, they have different cultures and some of their traditions may seem backward yet they will often have knowledge of surprising subjects.
 There have been instances of scholars rediscovering lost knowledge from these tribes.

 Tribes of the Great Desert